python-discord/summer-code-jam-2020-qualifier/README.md

     10
     ```

 2. Whenever you raise an exception, it's important to give the developer enough information to debug the error.
 Modify your descriptor's exception message to include the name of the attribute being assigned, the name of type that was expected, and the name of the type that was received instead.
 You should not change the function signature of the `__init__` method to do this; do not pass the name of the attribute to `__init__`.
+The message should exactly match the following format:
     ```py
     >>> class Article:
     ...     age = ArticleField(field_type=int)